-The last few years has brought an increased number of so called exotic animal 'sanctuaries' that supposedly rescue abused, neglected, and unwanted exotic pets and circus animals.
-At the same time, the number of abuse cases and convictions in courts does not seem to be on the increase.
-The number of private zoos and educational facilities which don't claim their display animals are rescues, seems to be on the steep decline as well.
+The last few years has brought an increased number of so called exotic animal "sanctuaries" that supposedly rescue abused, neglected and unwanted exotic pets and circus animals.
+At the same time, the number of abuse cases and convictions in courts doesn't seem to be on the increase.
+The number of private zoos and educational facilities which don't claim their display animals are rescues seems to be on the steep decline as well.

 So what is going on?

 If most of the exotic industry is rescuing their animals, how can the breeders survive?
-Or is this all just one big fraud to get donations out of an unsuspecting public under the guise of rescuing exotics in need?
-Are most sanctuaries really pseudosanctuaries or as the industry insiders call them, scamtuaries?
+Or is this all just one big fraud to get donations out of unsuspecting public under the guise of rescuing exotics in need?
+Are most sanctuaries really pseudo-sanctuaries, or as the industry insiders call them SCUMstuaries or SCAMstuaries.